 What distinguishes AI agents from earlier generations of AI and automation technology?
 Several critical capabilities define this new category:

-AI agents can evaluate options, weigh trade-offs, and make decisions independently within defined parameters.
-A customer service AI agent, for example, can assess a complaint's severity, determine the appropriate resolution path, and execute the solution without escalating to human staff—unless the situation falls outside its authority.
+- Autonomous Decision-Making — AI agents evaluate options, weigh trade-offs, and make decisions independently within defined parameters.
+A customer service AI agent can assess a complaint's severity, determine the appropriate resolution path, and execute the solution without escalating to human staff.

-Rather than performing single tasks, AI agents can complete entire processes from start to finish.
-An AI agent managing employee onboarding might create accounts, schedule training sessions, assign equipment, send welcome communications, and track completion—all without human intervention.
+- Multi-Step Workflow Execution — Rather than performing single tasks, AI agents complete entire processes from start to finish.
+An onboarding agent might create accounts, schedule training, assign equipment, send welcome communications, and track completion—all autonomously.

-Modern AI agents leverage large language models to understand nuance, context, and intent.
-They can interpret ambiguous requests, ask clarifying questions, and adapt their approach based on situational factors.
+- Contextual Understanding — Modern AI agents leverage large language models to understand nuance, context, and intent.
+They interpret ambiguous requests, ask clarifying questions, and adapt their approach based on situational factors.

-AI agents can interact with multiple software systems, APIs, and databases simultaneously.
-This integration capability allows them to pull information from CRM systems, update project management tools, generate reports, and coordinate across platforms seamlessly.
+- Tool Integration — AI agents interact with multiple software systems, APIs, and databases simultaneously, pulling information from CRM systems, updating project management tools, generating reports, and coordinating across platforms seamlessly.

 Organizations across industries are deploying AI agents to transform operations.
 Current data shows the highest adoption rates in technology, media, telecommunications, and healthcare sectors, with applications spanning multiple business functions.